 - Upper-level: at least 3 units of the 18 units completed must be from one or more courses numbered 300 or higher.

 Washington University in St. Louis courses labeled with the EN:H or EN:S attribute in the semester course listings will count respectively toward the humanities or social sciences requirement for engineering degrees.
 As a convenience, preapproved listings of humanities and social sciences courses are provided for Architecture and Business.

 Courses taken elsewhere are treated as transfer courses.
-Transfer courses must be approved through Engineering Student Services as acceptable transfer credit and as applicable humanities or social sciences courses.
+Transfer courses must be approved through Engineering Undergraduate Student Services as acceptable transfer credit and as applicable humanities or social sciences courses.
 All transfer courses must be taken for credit (not pass/fail), and students must earn a C- or better in transfer courses for the credit to transfer to the school.
 Grades do not transfer.